-ITEM 10 - DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE executive officers is set forth in Part I of this report.
-Information appearing under "Section 16(a) Beneficial Ownership Reporting Compliance" in the 2019 Proxy Statement is hereby incorporated by reference.
-Information regarding the Audit Committee and Audit Committee Financial Expert appearing under "Board and Committee Operations - Board and Corporate Governance - Committees of Our Board of Directors," "Board and Committee Operations - Corporate Governance and Nominating Committee - Nomination Process" and "- Proxy Access" in the 2019 Proxy Statement is hereby incorporated by reference.
+ITEM 10 - DIRECTORS, EXECUTIVE OFFICERS AND CORPORATE GOVERNANCE

+Information regarding nominees and directors appearing under "Proxy Item No. 1: Election of Directors" in the Emerson Electric Co.
+Notice of Annual Meeting of Shareholders and Proxy Statement for the February 2020 annual shareholders' meeting (the "2020 Proxy Statement") is hereby incorporated by reference.
+Information regarding executive officers is set forth in Part I of this report.
+Information appearing under "Delinquent Section 16(a) Reports" in the 2020 Proxy Statement is hereby incorporated by reference.
+Information regarding the Audit Committee and Audit Committee Financial Expert appearing under "Board and Committee Operations - Board and Corporate Governance - Committees of Our Board of Directors," "Board and Committee Operations - Corporate Governance and Nominating Committee - Nomination Process" and "- Proxy Access" in the 2020 Proxy Statement is hereby incorporated by reference.